giginet/Scipio/Sources/scipio/scipio.docc/prepare-cache-for-applications.md

-# Prepare all dependencies for your application
+# Prepare All Dependencies for Your Application

 Use `prepare` mode to generate required frameworks for a project